 - Get tax deductions on annual premiums of up to Rs 1.5 lakh/year with Section 80C of Income-tax Act, 1961 (Act).

-- Even the death benefit payout is tax-free.
+- The death benefit payout is tax-free.

 Types Of Taxes Applicable And Eligible Deductions For ULIPs